GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit05/unit05-06_exersice_lidr.md

 ## Data acquisition

 Please download "Lidar Data Lahntal" from the Ilias course directory "data" and save it in your project structure.
-Maybe it is advisable to create a subdirectory in your data folder for all the lidar processing following.
+It may be advisable to create a subdirectory in your data folder for all the upcoming lidar processing.

 ## LidR